April, the clock has gone forward and with the arrival of the long evenings our interest in the garden has been re-awakened.

 An important point to consider about sowing vegetable seeds is the firmness of the tilth—the top few inches of finely cultivated soil.
 For large vegetable seeds such as peas and beans, the tilth need not be so fine.
 But for smaller seeds such as onions, carrotts, and lettuce the tilth needs to be as fine as possible.
 Be careful though not to overdo the tilling of the soil.
 If it is made too fine, a problem called capping can occur.
 This occurs when the fine soil sticks together after rain, forming a cap on the surface.
 Small seedlings can find it impossible to break through this layer.
 A shake of coarse sand into the surface of the seed bed will help prevent this problem.

 Finally, be careful not to sow vegetable seeds too deeply—the effort involved in pushing to the surface can be too much for them.
 Seed packets often give very shallow depths for vegetables, perhaps between ½ inch and ¾ inch.
-In practice, a sowing depth of a ½ inch is difficult to achieve and most gardeners will sow a bit more deeply, but don’t sow any deeper than 1 inch!
+In practice, a sowing depth of a ½ inch is difficult to achieve and most gardeners will sow a bit more deeply, but don’t sow any deeper than 1 inch.

 Vegetable transplants from boxes should be planted from the end of April on so as to avoid frost.

-In the fruit garden, feed any fruit trees with sulphate of potash now, to help fruiting.
+Feed any fruit trees with sulphate of potash now, to help fruiting.

 It’s too late to spray fruit trees with tar oil now.
 Continue planting your fruit trees now, pears, plums, cherries, apples and the soft fruit bushes, blackcurrants, gooseberries, etc. now.